Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Bnnn** second centre coordinate in the selected plane (e.g. equivalent to Ynnn if the selected plane is XY)
 * **Rnnn** angle to rotate in degrees.
 Positive angles rotate anticlockwise when viewing the selected plane from above.

+### Description

 Rotates the coordinate system in the current plane as selected by [G17](/User_manual/Reference/Gcodes/G17){target=_blank}, [G18](/User_manual/Reference/Gcodes/G18){target=_blank} or [G19](/User_manual/Reference/Gcodes/G19){target=_blank}.
 You may either specify the coordinates of the two axes of the selected plan (e.g. X and Y if using the default XY plane or after G17) or you may specify A and B coordinates.

+### Notes

-RepRapFirmware implements G68 for the XY plane only.
+* RepRapFirmware implements G68 for the XY plane only.
 Coordinate rotation is not applied if any of the following is true:
   * The move is a G1 Hn or G0 Hn move with n != 0;
   * The selected plane is not XY;
   * G53 is in effect;
   * A system macro (i.e. one that is invoked automatically, such as homing or tool change) is being run.

-Note: if G68 coordinate rotaton is in effect and you use one of G54 thru G59.3 to switch to a different workplace coordinate system, the rotation origin will move in line with the origin of the workplace coordinate system.
+* If G68 coordinate rotaton is in effect and you use one of G54 thru G59.3 to switch to a different workplace coordinate system, the rotation origin will move in line with the origin of the workplace coordinate system.
+* In RRF 3.6.1 and later, the current G68 rotation parameters can be saved to override-config.g using `M500 P68`.

 ## G69: Cancel coordinate rotation